 Whether you need a digital TV converter box depends on the kind of TV you own.
-Fortunately, converter boxes are inexpensive, and you can get a $40 coupon.
+Fortunately, converter boxes are inexpensive.

 As of March 1, 2007, federal law required all TVs to have a digital tuner.
 If you bought your new television after March 1, 2007, you won’t need a converter box.
 For those TVs purchased earlier than March 1, 2007, markings on the TV or in the manuals should indicate whether it has a digital tuner.
 These labels may contain the words “Integrated Digital Tuner” or “Digital Tuner Built-In.”
 Keep in mind that “Receiver” may be substituted for “Tuner,” and “DTV,” “ATSC,” or “HDTV” may be substituted for “Digital.”